Introduction

 If our advice is disclosed to any third party (with or without our consent), then we accept no responsibility or liability to that third party for any consequences that may arise to them, should they rely on the advice.

-If it is proposed that any documents or statement which refer to our name are to be circulated to third parties, please consult us before they are issued.
+If it is proposed that any documents or statements which refer to our name are to be circulated to third parties, please consult us before they are issued.

 Document and Record Handling